Anessen/PSFalcon/Installation.md

 ```
 ## Importing the Module
 Once installed, PSFalcon needs to be [imported into PowerShell](https://github.com/CrowdStrike/psfalcon/wiki/Importing) whenever you wish to use the included commands.
+## Basic Troubleshooting
+The `Start-Transcript` and `Stop-Transcript` PowerShell commands capture a PowerShell session to a log file, and using the `-Verbose` and `-Debug` parameters with each PSFalcon command will output additional information which can be useful in troubleshooting efforts.

+If you run into any problems using PSFalcon, please capture a transcript of the commands you ran (including adding the `-Verbose` and `-Debug` parameters), and [create an issue on GitHub](https://github.com/CrowdStrike/psfalcon/issues).